computational-psychology/computational-psychology-www/content/pages/index.rst

 News
 ------

-New group members: Hafidz Arifin, Ji Hyea Park and Jarl-Sebastian Sorensen
+New group members: Hafidz Arifin, Ji Hyea Park, Lisa Scheibner and Jarl-Sebastian Sorensen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are very happy to welcome our new group members `Hafidz Arifin <https://www.psyco.tu-berlin.de/arifin.html>`_ , `Ji Hyea Park <https://www.psyco.tu-berlin.de/park.html>`_ and `Jarl-Sebastian Sorensen <https://www.psyco.tu-berlin.de/soerensen.html>`_  to our group.
+We are very happy to welcome our new group members `Hafidz Arifin <https://www.psyco.tu-berlin.de/arifin.html>`_ , `Ji Hyea Park <https://www.psyco.tu-berlin.de/park.html>`_ , `Lisa Scheibner <https://www.psyco.tu-berlin.de/scheibner.html>`_ and `Jarl-Sebastian Sorensen <https://www.psyco.tu-berlin.de/soerensen.html>`_  to our group.
 In his Bachelor thesis, Hafidz focuses on two different methods to study human brightness perception - method of adjustment and brightness ratings.
-Ji Hyea studies the difference in magnitude of lightness constancy, between real and virtual stimulus in her Bachelor thesis and Jarl workes with us as a Student research assistant.
+Ji Hyea studies the difference in magnitude of lightness constancy, between real and virtual stimulus in her Bachelor thesis.
+In her Bachelor thesis, Lisa studies what perceptual scales for simultaneous brightness contrast look like and how to compare them with those of White's effect and Jarl workes with us as a Student research assistant.
 He studies the influence of noise on human edge perception in natural images.

 ----